|I.||Billing and Payment Deadlines|

 - The student has graduated from Georgetown University and has not been admitted into another program

 - The student withdraws from school during the current term for any reason

-- The student takes a leave of absence
+- The student takes or is placed on a leave of absence

 c.
 Financial Holds and Registration

 A student with an account balance for a given semester is ineligible to pre-register or register for any subsequent semester.